dj-urg/AI-Dialogue-Insight-Extension/README.md

 ### "This page is not supported" message

-**Cause**: You're on a page that isn't a Claude or DeepSeek chat.
+**Cause**: You're on a page that isn't a ChatGPT or Claude chat.

-**Solution**: Navigate to a public chat page on claude.ai or chat.deepseek.com and try again.
+**Solution**: Navigate to a chat page on chatgpt.com or claude.ai/chat/* and try again.

-### "No messages found on this page" alert
+### "No conversation data captured" message

-**Cause**: The extension couldn't find any chat messages on the page.
+**Cause**: The extension hasn't captured conversation data yet.
 This may happen if:
 - The page hasn't fully loaded yet
-- The chat is empty
+- The conversation is empty
-- The DOM structure has changed and selectors need updating
+- The API interception hasn't triggered

 **Solution**:
 1. Wait for the page to fully load and try again
-2. Refresh the page and retry
+2. Refresh the page to trigger API calls
-3. If the issue persists, the selectors may need updating (see below)
+3. Navigate to a different conversation and back
+4. Check browser console (F12) for capture confirmation messages

 ### "Failed to extract chat" alert